StaceyAlexMiller90/portfolio_client/README.md

 I also wanted to experiment with new technologies and API's that I didn't use before.

+For styling I used some Material UI components but also experimented with some CSS myself

-This app is still a work in progress, suggestions for improvements are always welcome!
+\* This app is still a work in progress, suggestions for improvements are always welcome!

 #### Some reflections and things I plan to add or improve on.